dbeniamin/1-100_PythonCode_Challenge/README.md

 - **day specific .py files.** These contain the daily course with personal comments in areas that i deemed necessary
 - **day specific project folders.** These contain the day specific projects with all the files and the structure of the project.

 ### Requirements:

-Please make sure that the required libraries and frameworks are installed for proper project functionality.
+Please make sure that the required libraries, frameworks and files are installed and present for proper project functionality.

 ### Installation: